Search

 A healthy colon is a beautiful forest

-As spas reopen, are you considering a colon cleanse?
+Are you considering a colon cleanse?
 Ask yourself this question first: Would you clear-cut the ecosystem of a beautiful forest?

 Or this question: When your house floods, do you lose family treasures?